Collaborative Nursing Education Continuum Model (CNECM)

 - are in good standing in their ADN program

 - meet Post-Licensure BSN Program Track Admission Criteria

 Current ADN students with a BA/BS in a field other than nursing may apply to the Post-Licensure BSN Program through the CNECM or the traditional path (TPOST).
 “Second baccalaureate” students are ONLY required to complete the 24 units Upper Division Nursing coursework in the Post-Licensure BSN Program Track (no other SSU degree requirements apply).

 Application and admission to the CPOST Academic Program Plan is limited to students enrolled in the first semester of their ADN programs in Fall 2014 at any of the CNECM community colleges listed above.
 If you expect to graduate from any ADN program in less than one calendar year or are already a California Registered Nurse, please see information on the Post-Licensure BSN website specifically for “TPOST.”

-The Nursing Supplemental Application for CNECM to begin in Summer 2015 will be available January 15, 2015 here and from the Post-Licensure BSN Program Track website.
+The Nursing Supplemental Application for CNECM to begin in Summer 2015 will be available January on the Nursing Application website.
 Applications are due March 15, 2015.
 Late or incomplete applications will not be considered.
 Prospective CNECM students DO NOT submit the application for University admission for Fall 2015.
-Send questions to email@example.com with subject line "CNECM 2015."
+Send questions to firstname.lastname@example.org with subject line "CNECM 2015."

 - College of Marin